Strong identifiability and parameter learning in regression with heterogeneous response: Statistical efficiency in learning regression mixtures

 \end{enumerate} \end{theorem}

 For concrete rates of convergence, we need to estimate the entropy integral \eqref{eq:int_bracketing}.
 For many parametric models, we will find that the convergence rate for the mixing measure $G$ is $(\log n/ n)^{1/2}$ under $W_1$ for the exact-fitted setting and $(\log n/n)^{1/4}$ under $W_2$ for the over-fitted setting.
 In the following, we shall present a set of mild assumptions and show that under these assumptions, such parametric rates can be established.
-Then we shall show that most commonly employed mixture of regression models indeed satisfy these assumptions.